AshampooSystems/boden/docs/docs/reference/foundation/property.md

 	When `bindMode` is `BindMode::bidirectional` it also add the inverse notification to the `sourceProperty`

-	If [Compare<ValType\>::is_faked](compare.md) is true a std::logic_error is thrown if the user tries to create a bidirectional binding.

 ## Notification

 * **auto &onChange() const**

-	Returns a [Notifier](../notifier.md) thats called when the property value changes.
+	Returns a [Notifier](notifier.md) thats called when the property value changes.

 ## Operators